 Either way, I’ll bet there’s something you take from this list – and maybe a friend or family member who you can share the rest of these tips with?

-Without further ado, here’s the list – 25 easy sustainability swaps for 2025:
+Without further ado, here’s the list: 26 easy sustainability swaps for 2026:

 1. Get rid of your plastic tubes of toothpaste.

 For all the plastic suggestions on this list, keep in mind that the climate impact of the plastic industry is more than that of all the flights we take.
-(In case the whole “skip the straw, save a sea turtle” argument doesn’t feel powerful enough for you.)
+(In case the whole “skip the straw, save a sea turtle” argument doesn’t feel powerful enough.)

 These plastic-free toothpaste tablets are my favorites after testing many, many brands.